-Goal 2: Increase the promotion of MORPC's services, plans, meetings, events, and programs to diverse audiences, and increase the awareness of MORPC's Diversity & Inclusion efforts.
+Goal 2: Increase the promotion of MORPC's services, plans, meetings, events, and programs to diverse audiences, and increase the awareness of MORPC's Diversity, Equity Inclusion efforts.

-Infrastructure Strategy Staff Message Define diversity and inclusion clearly and explicitly.
+Infrastructure Strategy Staff Message Define diversity, equity and inclusion clearly and explicitly.
 Improve understanding and support of increasing MORPC's diversity.
-Create business case for diversity and inclusion Articulate in core documents and other communications (process) C&E Present MORPC's Diversity efforts to new employees, committee and board members Diversity Officer Membership Media Advertising & Press Releases Diversity Officer Program Staff Websites and Social Media Prepare and/or consider diverse audiences in messages, core documents and other communications on the website and in social media (process) C&E Collateral Materials Create a check list on information to include and/or show in outreach material on: Graphics Language Photographs C&E Program Staff Sponsorships Select sponsorships Diversity Officer Meetings Schedule meetings with community leaders representing diverse audiences Diversity Officer
+Create business case for diversity, equity and inclusion Articulate in core documents and other communications (process) ESG - C&E Present MORPC's diversity efforts to new employees, committee and Board members Diversity Officer Membership Media Advertising & Press Releases Diversity Officer Program Staff Prepare and/or consider diverse audiences in messages, core documents and other communications on the website and in social media (process) Websites and Social Media Update MORPC's diversity page and keep it relevant Create information to post on social media to recognize national diversity observances C&E Diversity Officer Diversity Officer Collateral Materials Create a check list on information to include and/or show in outreach material on: • Graphics • Language • Photographs C&E Program Staff